Are you ready? Take the next step and apply to Drake.

 Priority application deadlines for admission, scholarships, and financial aid consideration are listed below.
 Applications are accepted after priority dates.
 Once all required documents are received, complete applications are reviewed and admission notification is made on a rolling basis.
 For assistance, students are encouraged to contact the Office of Admission to speak with a transfer admission counselor.

 There is no application deadline for admission to the Doctor of Occupational Therapy (OTD) program.
 Applications must be submitted through OTCAS.
-A bachelor's degree is required.

 Office of Admission